writethedocs/salary-survey/b-job-changes.md

 - I started a new position in a new organization
 - Other (please specify)

 Why did your salary decrease?
+Select multiple, if appropriate.

 - Organizational salary cuts
 - I was made redundant, downsized or laid off due to restructuring/bankruptcy/closure